-Figure 70 The Controllers screen before the failover controller is selected.
+Figure 60 The Controllers screen before the failover controller is selected.

-3. Identify the controller that you configured to provide the robotic control path in a partition (see Select the Robotic Control Path on page 200).
-This controller is the primary controller in the failover pair.

-Note: If you have not yet configured partitions, identify two controllers (RIMs or F-QIPs).
+- 3. Identify the controller that you configured to provide the robotic control path in a partition (see Select the Robotic Control Path on page 191).
+This controller is the primary controller in the failover pair. - Note: If you have not yet configured partitions, identify two controllers (RIMs or F-QIPs).
 Both controllers must be at the same firmware version.
-If one is a RIM2, both must be RIM2s.

-- 4. Click Failover next to the controller you want to be the primary controller in the failover pair.
-The Controller Failover screen displays with a list of the other RIMs or F-QIPs in the library that can be used as the failover partner. - Notes: The component identifiers for the RIMs show them as F-QIPs.
-See RIM and F-QIP Identifiers on page 66 for more information. - If you are configuring Failover for a RIM2, only other RIM2 controllers are listed as possible failover partners.
+If one is a RIM2, both must be RIM2s. - 4.
+Click Failover next to the controller you want to be the primary controller in the failover pair.
+The Controller Failover screen displays with a list of the other controllers (F-QIPs or RIMs) in the library that can be used as the failover partner. - Notes: The component identifiers for the RIMs show them as F-QIPs.
+See RIM and F-QIP Identifiers on page 57 for more information. - If you are configuring Failover for a RIM2, only other RIM2 controllers are listed as possible failover partners

-Figure 71 The Controller Failover screen.
+Figure 61 The Controller Failover screen.